What Is Dividends Per Share?

 - DPS Formula = Annual Dividends / Number of Shares = $20,000 / 5500 = $3.64 per share.

-Now, if we want to find out the dividend yield of the company, we can do so.
-We need to keep in mind that a lower DPS doesn’t mean that the company has no growth potential.
-We need to know the dividend yield and other financial measures to ensure whether the company has enough growth potential or not.
+Now, the investor can also find the company’s dividend yield, .
+A lower DPS doesn’t mean that the company has no growth potential.
+But good dividends per share is a benchmark to judge that the company is profitable.
+However, the investor should know the dividend yield and other financial measures to ensure whether the company has enough growth potential or not.

-Any investor would look at different stocks to find out in which she would invest in.
+Any investor would look at different stocks to find out how she would invest.

 For that, the investor looks at different ratios.
-Only DPS may not provide the overall outlook of the company; but if an investor can look at different financial ratios along with dividend payout ratio, dividend yield, and DPS; she would have a solid understanding of the company.
+Only DPS may not provide the overall outlook of the company.
+Still, if an investor can look at different financial ratios along with dividend payout ratio Dividend Payout RatioThe dividend payout ratio is the ratio between the total amount of dividends paid (preferred and normal dividend) to the company's net income.
+Formula = Dividends/Net Income, dividend yieldDividend YieldDividend yield ratio is the ratio of a company's current dividend to its current share price.
+It represents the potential return on investment for a given stock., DPS like dividend payout ratio, dividend yield they would have a solid understanding of the company.

-If an investor sees that the dividend payout ratio of a company is lower; that means the company is re-investing more to increase the value of the company.
-Before an investor ever decides to invest; she needs to look at all the measures and find out a holistic view of company’s financial affairs.
+If an investor sees that the dividend payout ratio of a company is lower, that means the company is reinvesting more to increase its value.
+Therefore, before an investor ever decides to invest, they need to look at all the measures and find a holistic view of the company’s financial affairs.

-As we see from above, Colgate has been consistently paying dividends over the years, however, companies like Amazon and Google haven’t paid any dividends yet.
+In the above chart, it can be seen that Colgate has been consistently paying dividends over the years and has good dividends per share.
+However, companies like Amazon and Google haven’t paid any dividends yet.

-You can use the following Dividends per Share Calculator
+Investors can use the following calculator to calculate dividends per share.

 |Dividend per Share Formula =||